sagemath/sagewiki_to_gh-2022-10-10/days82_sageintro.md

 10AM -- 1PM Tutorials

- * Introduction to Sage tutorial
+ * Introduction to Sage and Python tutorial
- * Introduction to python and Sage
+ * Introduction to number theory in Sage
- * Programming for research in Sage
+ * Intro to research-based coding in Sage (combinatorics)

 1PM -- 2PM lunch buffet